1992 Michigan Wolverines football team

 The 1992 Michigan Wolverines football team was an American football team that represented the University of Michigan in the Big Ten Conference during the 1992 NCAA Division I-A football season.
 In their third season under head coach Gary Moeller, the Wolverines compiled a 9–0–3 record (6–0–2 in conference games), outscored opponents by a total of 393 to 140, and won their fifth consecutive Big Ten championship.
-They defeated Washington in the 1993 Rose Bowl and were ranked No. 5 in the final AP Poll.
+They played three tie ges, in the opening game with No. 3 Notre Dame and in the final two games of the regular season with unranked Illinois and No. 17 Ohio State.
+They concluded the season with a victory over Washington in the 1993 Rose Bowl and were ranked No. 5 in the final AP Poll.

 The team's major individual accomplishments included the following: